rcw-2/python-digikamdb/README.rst

 ``db_host``, ``db_user``, ``db_pass`` and ``db_name``.
 The given user must
 have all privileges on the given database.

-To fill the database, the :command:`mysql` binary is called, so make sure to have ``mysql-client`` installed.
+To fill the database, the ``mysql`` binary is called, so make sure to have ``mysql-client`` installed.